maxmiliano/sequra-backend-challenge/README.md

 * Create more test cases
 * Add more logging to the disbusement process
 * Add a background service library to process Background Job.
 Considering to use Sidekiq with Redis.
+* Add a scheduling service to start processment of the past week every Monday.
 * Dockerize the project to streamline development
 * Refactor Disbursement logic, maybe moving it from the Disbursement model to a Service class.
 * Add `status` or a `state_machine` to Disbursement, to deal with the current state of the Disbursement (such as pending, calculating, ready to pay, archived, etc).